savonet/book/technology.md

 one Y byte for each pixel and one U byte and one V byte for every four pixels, thus using 1.5 byte per pixel instead of 3 for traditional RGB representation.
-The conversion between YUV and RGB is not entirely trivial and costs in terms of computations, so it is much better to code video manipulations directly on the YUV representation.
+The conversion between YUV and RGB is not entirely trivial and costs in terms of computations, so it is generally better to code video manipulations directly on the YUV representation.

 ### File formats

-We have seen that there is quite a few compressed formats available for audio and the situation is the same for video, but the video codecs generally
+We have seen that there is quite a few compressed formats available for audio and the situation is the same for video, but the video codecs generally involve many configuration options exploiting specificities of video, such as the fact two consecutive images in a video are usually quite similar.
+Fortunately, most of the common formats are handled by high-level libraries such as _FFmpeg_.
+This solves the problem for decoding, but for encoding we are still left with many parameters to specify, which can have a large impact on the quality of the encoded video and on the speed of the compression (finding the good balance is somewhat of an art).

 ### Video effects

-many ways to combine sources (fading types, add a logo, scrolling text, not to mention color grading, etc)
+As for audio, many manipulation of audio files are expected to be present in a typical workflow.

+- _Fading_: as for audio tracks, we should be able to fade between successive videos, this can be a smooth fade, or one video slides on top of the other, and so on.
+- _Visual identity_: we should be able to add the logo of our channel, add a sliding text at the bottom displaying the news or listing the shows to come.
+- _Color grading_: as for audio tracks, we should be able to give a particular ambiance by having uniform colors and intensities between tracks.